ECE-143-FA-2022/Diplomatic_Exchange/README.md

-# sankey-diagram

-Both demo_0.py and demo.py are valid.
+Important!!!

-For demo.py, you must install mpl-chord-diagram package with "pip install mpl-chord-diagram".
+You Must Install sankey diagram package with "pip install mpl-chord-diagram".

-For demo_0.py, you can run demo_0.py without any third party package.
+"COW-country-codes.csv" and "Diplomatic_Exchange_2006v1.csv" should be in the same folder where diplomatic_exchange.ipynb is.

+├── COW-country-codes.csv
+├── Diplomatic_Exchange_2006v1.csv
+└── diplomatic_exchange.ipynb